CURRENT PROJECTS

 NOTE: Research info has been moved to the Research page

-I'll also post my ongoing side-projects here.
+I'll post any ongoing side-projects here.
 This will include anything related to the AI film-making process.
-Check them out below.
+Check current ones out below.
+And for latest research information I will keep the Research page updated.

-I found it really hard to stay organised on "Footprints In Eternity" as the takes mounted up, and I had folders full of images and videos with different versions of shot names and lost track of much of it by the end.
+I found it really hard to stay organised on "Footprints In Eternity" as the takes mounted up, and I had folders full of images and videos with different versions of shot names, losing track of much of it by the end.

 Though I was organised with the naming and tracked the original ideas in a csv, it still got surprisingly chaotic.
 That was for just 120 shot names.
-Imagine a full movie with over 1200 shot names but multiple takes of not just each base image but videos, mask videos, character swap videos, lipsync videos etc...
-That is a lot of footage to keep track of.
+Imagine a full movie with over 1200 shot names all with multiple takes of not just each base image, but many video takes, mask videos, character swap videos, lipsync videos, etc... that is a lot of footage to keep track of.

-The lesson from that was - as Comfyui gets better at making video for short films, I need to get better at tracking what I am doing, and seeing at a glance what I have to work with.
+The lesson from that, was that I needed a more powerful shot management system.
+And so AIMMS was born, which became the "Storyboard Management Software" application.
+I've been using it and updating it over the past couple of months.
 No more hunting through folders trying to find a shot I did two weeks ago, but can't remember what I called it, or where I saved it.

-It's a front end that can interact with Comfyui in the backend, while keeping all the takes organised and easily visible in one place.
+It began as a front-end that could interact with Comfyui in the backend via API, while keeping all the takes organised and easily visible in one place.
+But I soon realised that was becoming a mammoth task to develop, and had to back-peddle to something more feasible for version 1.0.

 GITHUB PROJECTS